-Event Triggers Approvals and/or Forms Where to Send Information Short-Term Stays Less than 2 months Nursing facility calls Commonwealth Care Alliance Provider Services to request authorization for SNF stay; Provider Services forwards call to appropriate clinical coordinator 866-420-9332 Greater than 2 full months but less than 6 months a) Status Change Form (SC-1) indicating member is short term with " Senior Care Options member" or "One Care member" clearly written on form.
-Appropriate boxes on form should be checked and a physician's signature is required. a) MassHealth Enrollment Center 45-47 Spruce Street Chelsea, MA 02150 Fax 617-889-3285 and fax a copy to Commonwealth Care Alliance at 617-830-0534 b) MMQ b) Electronic submission of MMQ through MassHealth system and fax a copy to Commonwealth Care Alliance at 617-830-0534 c) MDS 3.0 c) Submit MDS 3.0 to clinical coordinator via fax to Commonwealth Care Alliance Transitions of Care at 855-811-3467 Short-Term Discharges Upon discharge of short-term stay greater than 2 months but less than 6 months Status Change Form (SC-1) indicating member is short term with " Senior Care Options member" or "One Care member" clearly written on form.
+Event Triggers Approvals and/or Forms Where to Send Information Short-Term Stays Less than 2 months Nursing facility calls Commonwealth Care Alliance Provider Services to request authorization for SNF stay; Provider Services forwards call to appropriate clinical coordinator 866-420-9332 Greater than 2 full months but less than 6 months a) Status Change Form (SC-1) indicating member is short term with "Senior Care Options member" or "One Care member" clearly written on form.
+Appropriate boxes on form should be checked and a physician's signature is required. a) MassHealth Enrollment Center 45-47 Spruce Street Chelsea, MA 02150 Fax 617-889-3285 Also fax a copy to Commonwealth Care Alliance at 617-830-0534 b) MDS 3.0 b) Electronic submission of MDS 3.0 to MassHealth and fax a copy to clinical coordinator at Commonwealth Care Alliance Transitions of Care at 855-811-3467 Ohard Tarry Disabassas Short-Term Discharges Upon discharge of short-term stay greater than 2 months but less than 6 months Status Change Form (SC-1) indicating member is short term with "Senior Care Options member" or "One Care member" clearly written on form.
 Appropriate boxes on form should be checked and physician's signature is required.
-MassHealth Enrollment Center 45-47 Spruce Street Chelsea, MA 02150 Fax 617-889-3285 and fax a copy to Commonwealth Care Alliance at 617-830-0534
+MassHealth Enrollment Center 45- 47 Spruce Street Chelsea, MA 02150 Fax 617-889-3285 Also fax a copy to Commonwealth Care Alliance at 617-830-0534

-Event Triggers Approvals and/or Forms Where to Send Information Long-Term Stays If the admission is long term (more than 6 months) a) Status Change Form (SC-1) indicating long-term status with " Senior Care Options member" or "One Care member" clearly written on form.
+Event Triggers Approvals and/or Forms Where to Send Information Long-Term Stays If the admission is long-term (more than 6 months) a) Status Change Form (SC-1) indicating long-term status with "Senior Care Options member" or "One Care member" clearly written on form.
 Appropriate boxes on form should be checked.
-Note: When the member is admitted for a long-term stay in a nursing facility, eligibility for MassHealth is redetermined and patient paid amount is calculated upon completion of additional MassHealth forms as LTC supplement. a) Submit to MassHealth Enrollment Center where the nursing facility is located and fax a copy to Commonwealth Care Alliance at 617-830-0534 b) MDS 3.0 In compliance with state and federal regulations b) Submit MDS 3.0 to clinical coordinator via fax to Commonwealth Care Alliance Transitions of Care at 855-811-3467 If a short-term stay becomes a long-term stay after 3 months Status Change Form (SC-1) indicating the member will be long term, with "Senior Care Options member" or "One Care member" clearly written on form.
+Note: When the member is admitted for a long-term stay in a nursing facility, eligibility for MassHealth is redetermined and patient paid amount is calculated upon completion of additional MassHealth forms as LTC supplement. a) Submit to MassHealth Enrollment Center where the nursing facility is located and fax a copy to Commonwealth Care Alliance at 617-830-0534 b) MDS 3.0 In compliance with state and federal regulations b) Submit MDS 3.0 to clinical coordinator via fax to Commonwealth Care Alliance Transitions of Care team at 855-811-3467 If a short-term stay becomes a long-term stay after 3 months Status Change Form (SC-1) indicating the member will be long term, with "Senior Care Options member" or "One Care member" clearly written on form.
 Appropriate boxes on form should be checked.
 Note: When the member is admitted for a long-term stay in a nursing facility, eligibility for MassHealth is redetermined and patient paid amount is calculated upon completion of additional MH forms as LTC supplement.
-Submit to MassHealth Enrollment Center where the nursing facility is located and fax a copy to Commonwealth Care Alliance at 617-830-0534 At the end of the third month MMQ-needs to be posted at the end of the third calendar month.
-Electronic submission of MMQ through MassHealth system and fax a copy to Commonwealth Care Alliance at 617-830-0534
+Submit to MassHealth Enrollment Center where the nursing facility is located and fax a copy to Commonwealth Care Alliance at 617-830-0534 At the end of the third month MDS 3.0 - needs to be posted at the end of the third calendar month.
+Electronic submission of MDS 3.0 to MassHealth and fax a copy to clinical coordinator at Commonwealth Care Alliance Transitions of Care at 855-811- 3467